After Selena Gomez Tagged This Young Actress On Instagram Things Changed Big Time

 For the record, Gomez has 126 million followers, not a billion, but it's still nothing to sneeze at.
 In fact, it's historic; Time just named her "The Tastemaker" for becoming the first person to reach 100 million followers on Instagram.

-When Fanning finally met her new co-star, she apologized for the craziness that one Insta share caused.
+When Fanning finally met her new co-star, Gomez apologised for the craziness that one Insta share caused.
 “She was like, ‘I’m sorry I creepily posted the photo,’” Fanning said.
 "I said, ‘No!
 Keep doing it!’
 I’m getting more [followers].’”

 Fanning's not kidding, at this point she has over a million of her own.
 It also seems to be the beginning of a beautiful friendship.
 Fanning told Vanity Fair that the co-stars all have a group text that I'm sure both Gomez and Fanning's followers would love to get a peek at.